-In the US state, a law created to ensure that the police do not use weapons on drones has in fact led to a measure with the opposite effect: it will be possible to equip drones with Tasers, stun gases, pepper spray and all sorts of non-weapons. lethal (if by "non-lethal" we mean something that killed 39 people last year).
-This is the first US state to legalize such a possibility, and not even to do it on purpose is there behind the hand of a lobby: just that of drones was missing (take a look here: http://www.auvsi.org/ home)
+In the US state, a law created to ensure that the police do not use weapons on drones has in fact led to a provision with the opposite effect: it will be possible to equip drones with Tasers, stun gases, pepper spray and all sorts of non-weapons. lethal (if by "non-lethal" we mean something that killed 39 people last year).
+It is the first US state to legalize such a possibility, and not even to do it on purpose is there behind the hand of a lobby: just that of drones was missing (take a look here: http://www.auvsi.org/ home)

 In India, the police have already equipped the drones with pepper spray to quell street unrest: arming the drones of the American police is much more than a hypothesis, and this opens us to several questions.